 The white negroni recipe is fairly young.
 It was invented in 2001 by a British bartender Wayne Collins, who wanted to replace the traditional vermouth and Campari with Lillet Blanc and gentian-based Suze liqueur.

 I recommend pairing this bitter cocktail with salty snacks and sweet treats.
-The complexities and bitter qualities will cut right through tomato and ricotta tartine and rosemary salted caramel macarons for dessert.
+The complexities and bitter qualities will cut right through tomato and ricotta tartine and rosemary salted caramel macarons for dessert - what a menu!
 Nothing quite says “summer” like bold flavors, colorful cocktails, and playful recipes!

 These two 3-ingredient cocktails have three things in common: 1.
 Both are made with equal parts of each ingredient, 2.
 Each one features gin, and 3.
 They’re complex and bitter tasting.
-A classic negroni original recipe is made with gin, sweet vermouth, and bitter Campari while a white negroni is made with gin, Suze liqueur, and Lillet Blanc.
-Another favorite of mine is an Aperl Sour Negroni using aperol in place of campari.
+A classic negroni original recipe is made with gin, sweet vermouth, and bitter Campari while a white negroni is made with gin, Suze liqueur (from France), and Lillet Blanc.
+Another favorite of mine is an Aperol Negroni using aperol in place of campari.
 In all honesty, there are so many different recipes and takes on a Negroni - and I think it's a beautiful thing!